 2. Google Data Studio

 Have access to Google Search Console and Google Data Studio to get much from this guide.
-Before doing an SEI dashboard in Data Studio, install Google Search Console first.
+Before doing an SEO dashboard in Data Studio, install Google Search Console first.
 A Google account, whether a personal Gmail or G Suite, is needed.

 Google Search Console